Rabobank suspends 2 FX traders in London - Bloomberg

+March 17 The following are the top stories from selected Canadian newspapers.
+Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON Dutch lender Rabobank RABN.UL has suspended two foreign exchange traders in London following an internal investigation into the bank's currency trading practices, Bloomberg News reported on Tuesday.
+LONDON Oct 7 Dutch lender Rabobank has suspended two foreign exchange traders in London following an internal investigation into the bank's currency trading practices, Bloomberg News reported on Tuesday.

 The two currency traders were not named in the article, and calls and emails to Rabobank's press department went unanswered.